-- 1. Get Credit for Courses - AP (Advanced Placement) Credit - o A score of 4 or 5 on the AP Music Theory aural test will waive Music 193. - o A score of 4 or 5 on the AP Music Theory written test will waive Music 195. - o To obtain credit, you must have your scores reported to BYU. - Transfer Credit (for classes taken at other colleges/universities)
+- 1. Get Credit for Courses - AP (Advanced Placement) Credit - o A score of 4 or 5 on the AP Music Theory aural test will waive Music 193. - o A score of 4 or 5 on the AP Music Theory written test will waive Music 195. - o To obtain credit, you must have your scores reported to BYU. - Transfer Credit (for classes taken at other colleges/universities) - o All transfer students must have their previous university work in music evaluated by the appropriate BYU SoM faculty members to determine what credits will be accepted.
+(Contact the Music Advisor for referrals.)

-- o All transfer students must have their previous university work in music evaluated by the appropriate BYU SoM faculty members to determine what credits will be accepted.
-(See the College Advisement Center for referrals.) - Music courses taken at institutions accredited by the National Association of Schools of Music (NASM) are generally accepted for music majors at BYU as long as there are equivalent courses here.
+- Music courses taken at institutions accredited by the National Association of Schools of Music (NASM) are generally accepted for music majors at BYU as long as there are equivalent courses here.
 To learn if a college or university is accredited by NASM, consult their website.
 We subscribe to NASM's policy and carry no obligation to accept upper-division music credits from other member schools. - Music courses taken at institutions not accredited by NASM may be accepted, but only if approved. - At least 1/3 of the total credit hours earned toward any undergraduate music degree must be earned in residence at BYU.
 This requirement is in addition to the 30-hour residency minimum required by general BYU policy. - All upper-level performance instruction (360R and 460R) must be completed in residence at BYU, as well as senior recitals for performance majors.
-Exceptions are granted only by petition to the Associate Director for Undergraduate Studies. - Of Gather any documents you can about the transfer course, such as a course description, syllabi, exams, etc. The minimum required documentation for each transfer course is a photocopy of the description printed in the other university's catalog of courses (including the title page from the catalog, listing the academic year) or a printout of that information from the university's current website (with the url listed). - Visit or contact the CFAC Advisement Center.
-The Music Advisor will direct you to the professor who can evaluate your courses.
-After evaluating, the professor will contact the Music Advisor regarding equivalency. - o If approved, the transfer equivalency will then be entered on your official university record.
+Exceptions are granted only by petition to the Associate Director for Undergraduate Studies. - o Gather any documents you can about the transfer course, such as a course description, syllabi, exams, etc. The minimum required documentation for each transfer course is a photocopy of the description printed in the other university's catalog of courses (including the title page from the catalog, listing the academic year) or a printout of that information from the university's current website (with the url listed). - Contact the Music Advisor who will direct you to the professor who can evaluate your courses.
+After evaluating, the professor will contact the Music Advisor regarding equivalency. - o If approved, the transfer equivalency will then be entered on your official university record. - 2.
+Understand BYU Student Email Addresses: BYU requires that the School of Music use only a student's BYU email address when initiating contact with the student.
+Your BYU email address is [your net ID]@byu.edu.
+You have the ability to set up your BYU email to forward to your personal email, but BYU prefers that you not do so because of security issues.
+Check your BYU email box frequently so you don't miss information from your instructor, the School of Music, and from BYU. - 3.

-Note: Transfer credit for private lessons and ensemble participation is evaluated when you audition.

-2. Update Personal Contact Information: The School of Music office downloads the student email list at the beginning of each semester, so if you change your email

-- address after the semester begins, make sure to notify Marilyn Parks of the change (marilyn parks@byu.edu). - 3.
 Get a Music Major Card: You may obtain, free of charge, a Music Major card, which allows you one free pass to ten ticketed events sponsored by the School of Music.

 After you have used the card for ten events, you may purchase one ticket for \$3 to any remaining performances.
-Obtain the card in the Music Office in C-550. - All SoM students are expected to attend at least eight concerts and two School of Music-sponsored lectures each semester. - 4.
-Get a BYU Student Music Pass: The Student Music Pass differs slightly from the Music Major Card.
+Obtain the card beginning the first day of the semester in the Music Office in 3209 MB.

+All SoM students are expected to attend at least eight concerts and two School of Music-sponsored lectures each semester.

+4. Get a BYU Student Music Pass: The Student Music Pass differs slightly from the Music Major Card.
 For a fee of \$35, you may obtain two tickets to 50+ music performances throughout fall, winter, and spring semesters.